Demystifying Independent Sponsor Deal Structures

 • How deadlocks are resolved.

 Independent sponsors should be realistic.
 If the capital partner is writing 90% of the check, it will not accept a governance structure that leaves it with no real control.
+In competitive processes, sponsors often trade heavier investor consent rights for better economics.
+In proprietary or sponsor-led deals, sponsors have more leverage to preserve day-to-day control while still giving investors negative control over major actions.

 6. Allocating Broken-Deal Costs